 Also many drink mixers (like Bloody Mary and margarita mixes) contain (barley) malt or other hydrolyzed wheat proteins as fillers.
 Always read every label!

-Gluten Free Spiked Lemonade (not fermented)
+Is Spiked Lemonade Gluten Free? (not fermented)

 On the other hand, when a libation is made from distilled, not fermented alcohol, but uses the claim “gluten-removed,” it can be confusing, but it’s still gluten-free.
 Distilled alcohol — as long as no malt is added back in — is gluten free as described above.